Rutupi/Blackbox-Signal-Hunt/README.md

 We successfully cracked the "White-Box" signal and engineered an ultra-low-latency, pure NumPy backtesting engine to execute our logic.
 Our dual pipeline successfully parsed, processed, and evaluated a hidden 5-year dataset in under 30 seconds during the final "15-Minute Drop" phase.

-We got a blended **Sharpe Ratio** of 9.57 which led us to 10th position among 150+ teams.
+We got a blended **Sharpe Ratio** of 9.57 on the out of sample dataset which led us to 10th position among 150+ teams.

 ## Phase 1: The Quant Strategy (Signal Discovery)
 **Architecture:** Regime-Regulated, Lead-Lag Statistical Arbitrage